 Next, here’s a controversial topic.
-Probiotic marketers are pushing the amount per serving up and up.
-Going into the grocery store and looking at the probiotics listed in the refrigerated section, you’ll find products with 20-80 billion units of probiotics.
-Marketers will use serving numbers like an arms race while trying to promote that their product is the best because they’ve got the highest amount of probiotics in it.
+Probiotic marketers are pushing probiotic supplement’s amount per serving up and up.
+Go into the grocery store and look at the probiotics listed in the refrigerated section — you’ll find products with 20-80 billion units of probiotics.
+Marketers will use “serving numbers” as an arms race while trying to promote that their product is the best because they’ve got “the highest amount of probiotics” in it.
 The truth is, fragile probiotics that need refrigeration to stay healthy are unprotected and thus cannot survive during the body’s acidic digestion process.

 Another thing probiotic marketers are doing to try and gain a marketing advantage is stating that there are “35 different strains of probiotics” in their product.
 People who don’t know the science, assume more strains listed on the bottle are better.
 However, while the diversity of your friendly bacteria across a number of strains is essential, it’s challenging to create diversity by supplementing with a whole bunch of different types.